 They make a handful of suggestions and describe some solutions.

 They will then write down an estimate and a strategy to get the whole project done.

 Pricing is largely influenced by the type and amount of materials and the level of labor that will be required to get the job done.

 Putting in fencing can be a big job.
-We hope we will be the company you decide to work with.
+They hope they will be the company you decide to work with.

 Do You Work in My LA County Area?

 They can help out property owners all over the metro area, including the neighborhoods of Citrus Grove, Mariposa, Somerset, City Center, Pacific-Edison, Adams Hill, Adams Square, Tropico, Grandview, West Glendale, Woodbury, El Miradero, Greenbriar and Glenoaks Canyon.